-The term 'special' is often used incorrectly to describe any security issue that the seller and buyer in a repo agree to use as collateral.
+The term 'special' is often used incorrectly to describe any single security issue that the seller and buyer in a repo agree to use as collateral, as opposed to issues selected from a GC basket.
 This is not correct.
-A special is identified by the fact that its repo rate is below the GC repo rate.
-Not all security issues specifically agreed between sellers and buyers trade at repo rates below the GC repo rate.
+A special is identified only by the fact that its repo rate is below the GC repo rate.
+Not all security issues specifically agreed as collateral between sellers and buyers trade at repo rates below the GC repo rate.
 Such issues could be called 'specifics' but should not be called 'specials'.
 The latter form a subset of the former.